pubnub/pubnub-mcp-server/resources/sdk_docs/php_storage-and-playback.md

 ## Delete messages from history

-Requires Message Persistence: enable for your key in the Admin Portal.

-Required setting: Enable Delete-From-History for your key and initialize the SDK with a secret key.
+Requires Message Persistence.
+Enable Delete-From-History in Admin Portal and initialize the SDK with a secret key.

-Remove messages from a channel’s history within a time window.
+Removes messages from a channel’s history.

 ### Method(s)